svanderburg/nix-processmgmt/README.md

   definitions (corresponding to constructors), function invocations (that compose running process instances from constructors) and Nix profiles (that assembles multiple process configurations into one package).
+* It identifies process dependencies, so that a process manager can ensure that processes are activated and deactivated in the right order.
-* The ability to deploy *multiple instances* of processes.
+* The ability to deploy *multiple instances* of the same process, by making conflicting resources configurable.
-* Deploying processes/services as an *unprivileged* user.
+* Deploying processes/services as an *unprivileged user*.
 * Operating system and process manager *agnostic* -- it can be used on any operating system that supports the Nix package manager and works with a variety of process managers.